bsc-wdc/HP2C-DT/README.md

 ## IoT communications
 The application uses the RabbitMQ Java client for edge devices and a RabbitMQ Docker image for the AMQP broker.

-The basics of the communications are as follows:
-- One single exchange called `measurements`
-- Edge devices publish messages to a given routing key with the following structure: `edge.<EDGE_ID>.<DEVICE_ID>`.
-For instance, if edge1 has two sensors `voltmeter` and `ammeter`, it will publish measurements to `edge.edge1.voltmeter` and `edge.edge1.ammeter`
-- The server's queue is bound to the exchange and any routing key that is a child of `edge` (`edge.#`), e.g., `edge.edge1.voltmeter`.

 ### AMQP broker
 The docker container of the broker is based on the RabbitMQ image maintained by the docker community.
 We add additional setups to the configuration files in `/etc/rabbitmq/conf.d/` according to the [RabbitMQ documentation](https://www.rabbitmq.com/configure.html#config-confd-directory).